 Metablast is a real-time 3D action-adventure video game, aimed at high school and undergraduate student audiences, meant to provide an entertaining, engaging experience while simultaneously educating players about cell biology.
-By immersing players into a virtual cell environment and allowing them to interact with it on their own terms, the developers hope that players will come to a greater understanding of the cell than they could learn from traditional diagrams and textbooks.
+Our team has years of experience working in casino gaming software and have found that by immersing players into a virtual cell environment and allowing them to interact with it on their own terms, the developers hope that players will come to a greater understanding of the cell than they could learn from traditional diagrams and textbooks.

 Read more (PDF)

 A cell is a complex unit, made up of many types of structures, each of which functions differently and interacts with the others in particular ways.
 However, traditional methods of teaching cell biology, via textbooks and illustrated diagrams, do not always adequately show how the cell functions or how its parts interact in real time and space.
 In a 3D video game, players are immersed into a virtual environment that requires them to recognize, not only where the virtual space they are located, but also how the environment reacts to their actions.
 By presenting the cell as an interactive environment that responds to the players actions in real-time, students will not only take more active interest in what they are being taught, but also will gain a better sense of how the cell actually operates by being able to see it function as it would in real life.

 In a 3D video game, players are immersed into a virtual environment that requires them to recognize signs of growth, not only where in the virtual space they are located, but also how the environment reacts to their actions.
 By presenting the cell as an interactive environment that responds to the player’s actions in real-time, students will not only take more active interest in what they are being taught, but also will gain a better sense of how the cell actually operates by being able to see it function as it would in real life.